input-output-hk/project-icarus-chrome/README.md

-# Yoroi - Cardano ADA wallet
+# Project Icarus - Cardano ADA wallet

   We use as template for this repository: [React Chrome Extension Boilerplate](https://github.com/jhen0409/react-chrome-extension-boilerplate)